chaeMil/oazatv-server/web-project/www/bower_components/video.js/docs/guides/languages.md

 ```

 Notes:
-- This will add your language key/values to the Video.js player instances individually.
+- This will add your language key/values to the videojs player instances individually.
 If these values already exist in the global dictionary via the process above, those will be overridden for the player instance in question.

 Setting Default Language in a Video.js Player
 ---------------------------------------------
-During a Video.js player instantiation you can force it to localize to a specific language by including the locale value into the configuration object via the `data-setup` attribute.
+During a Video.js player instantiation you can force it to localize to a specific language by including the locale value into the configuration object via the data-setup attribute.
 Valid options listed at the bottom of the page for reference.

 ```html
 <video id="example_video_1" class="video-js vjs-default-skin"